- Alabama state law does not require the teaching of sexuality education.

 - Since the April 2021 enactment of HB 385, all sex ed instruction must be medically accurate.

-- Sex ed curricula are not required to include instruction on consent.
+- Sex ed curricula are not required to include instruction on consent, or on sexual orientation or gender identity

 - Parents or guardians may remove their children from instruction pertaining to “disease, its symptoms, development, and treatment” if the content is in conflict with their religious beliefs.
 This is referred to as an opt-out policy.